jdno/workflows/README.md

-# 🚀 My Personal Template Repository
+# 🛠 Workflows

-This is a [template repository] for my personal projects.
+This repository contains a set of [reusable workflows] that I use in my personal projects.
+They are opinionated and tailored to my needs.
+Feel free to use them inspiration for your own workflows.

 ## License